 You need to be up to date with your chosen niche.
 Sign up for Google alerts or online magazines as part of your research before you start writing.

-Making the content awkward to read and engage with meaning you eventually lose the interest of your visitor and the search engines.
+Making the content awkward to read and engage with means you eventually lose the interest of your visitor and the search engines.

 This means quality content.
 So before I go into more detail about some techniques you can use to research keywords.

 Most of the content you write is naturally being indexed anyway, so you need to keep the interest of your readership with flowing and useful content because that’s what Google looks for and that’s how you achieve high rankings!

 3 Ways To Search For Keywords